ROCm/Tensile/docs/src/install/installation.rst

 Install OS dependencies
 =========================

-Here are the steps to install dependencies for Ubuntu distributions.
+.. note::
+   The steps below are for Ubuntu.
 For other distributions, use the appropriate package manager.

-.. note::
-   These steps might require elevated privileges.

 1. Install dependencies: